realmagicgreen/magicgreen11ty/src/content/articles/2018-07-14-moringa-superfood.md

 ---
-name: Moringa superfood
+title: Moringa superfood
 subtitle: Also called drumstick tree, horseradish tree, Moringa is an excellent source of vitamins, antioxidants and minerals.
-description: Moringa also called drumstick tree, horseradish tree, ben oil tree or benzoil tree is a fast-growing, drought-resistant tree, native to the southern foothills of the Himalayas.
-Almost all parts of the tree are eaten or used as ingredients in traditional herbal medicines.
-The results suggest that Moringa leaf meal can be used to substitute up to 10% of dietary protein in Nile tilapia fish without significant reduction in growth.
-Diets with higher inclusion levels of moringa leaves significantly depressed growth performance on the fish tested.
+date: 2018-07-14
+published: true
+description: Moringa is a fast-growing, drought-resistant tree.
+Leaves, rich in vitamins and minerals, are used in herbal medicines.
+It can be used to substitute protein. # max 160 digits cos dunno how to trim it, yet......
 category: health
-tags: CO2 botany horticulture plants learning superfood wellness
-image: /assets/p/posts/health/moringa-superfood/moringa-superfood.jpg
+tags:
+  - article
+  - CO2
+  - botany
+  - horticulture
+  - plants
+  - learning
+  - superfood
+  - wellness
+cover_image: ./images/health/moringa-superfood/moringa-superfood.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...